Saved-By-Grace/Gospels-Chronological-order/Gospels In Chronological Order/Second Year of Ministry/9 Your Actions In Secret M6.md

 14 Jesus saying a forgiving heart is a must
 Lack of forgiveness breeds hate and/or anger which is not of God

+# Fasting
+### Mathew 6:16-18

+Jesus here in these verses talks about another thing that God created to be holy and honorable that was twisted by the pharisees to get human fame.

+EW the Pharisees would fast 2x a week thur/mon the ascent and decent of Moses from mount Sanai

+Fasting is denying our flesh and relying on God, remind us that our strength is weak and God is needed

+# Money
+### Matthew 19- 24

+19/20 storing things on earth will last a life time, however the things stored in heaven will last an eternity.

+but what is this treasure?
+- souls you save
+- treasures are things we hold dear so presence of God, worshipping him

+22 the eye is the lamp of the body the things we injest affects our inside, the content you watch/ things you see affect the thought of your mind.
+It is also spiritual vision, when our eyes are healthy we are full of light but the instance we let our own evil desires could our vision we no longer become healthy and inside is full of darkness, think of preachers that use the word for gain

+No one can serve two masters, especially when they are at odds with each other When we seek for only money thats greed and becomes our master, our intentions for it matter EW Serve the Lord with your money and the money will serve you.

+In this chapter Jesus highlights the motives of why we do things, and making sure we are not doing it with the intention of fanning human praise.
+Giving to the needy is noble and commanded by God, but when you use the very tool that is to honor God to get human fame, you no longer recieve Gods praise.
+Same for fasting, the very act is meant to deny your flesh to rely on God, the irony that it was used to show piety